From flavored rice to curries to cakes and candies, you won’t run out of Guyanese foods that are definite must-tries.

 It’s usually served with mango sour, a tangy condiment with a kick.

-Provisions is a Guyanese staple of cassava, sweet potatoes, yams, and plantains
+Provisions is a Guyanese staple of cassava, plantains, sweet potatoes and yams

 The medley of starches are boiled, but fried garlic, scallions, peppers, and onions liven up their flavor.

 The dish can be enjoyed with curried fish or meat.
 For this particular recipe, you’ll use grass-fed ground, which really amps up the dish’s flavor.